DanielMartensson/GoobySoft/README.md

 Assume that you have for example a `Modbus` or a special USB dongle that can communicate with a `input/output device`, and you want `GoobySoft` to read, write and store measurement data and also have a control connection to that `device`.
 All you need to do, is to work inside `Devices` folder of this project.

 1. Begin first to add your new `protocol` and new `device` here.
 Notice the name `Tools_Communications_Devices_createDevices()`.
-The proje ct is structured so each folder name begins with a capital letter and subfolders path are displayed with `_` and functions begins with lower case letters.
+The project is structured so each folder name begins with a capital letter and subfolders path are displayed with `_` and functions begins with lower case letters.
 So to find `Tools_Communications_Devices_createDevices()`, head over to `Tools/Communications/Devices` and open the file `Devices.cpp`.
 Each folder have the same folder name as the header and source file.
 So inside folder `Devices`, it exists `Devices.cpp` and `Devices.h`.
 ```cpp
 void Tools_Communications_Devices_createDevices() {
 	// Get the parameter holder